 When I tell people about my Mom’s death from COVID-19 I am hit with a slew of questions.
 The first is always, was she obese?
 Followed by did she have comorbidities?
 Then, how old was she?
 I’ve even had someone pat my hand and tell me that ethnicity probably had something to do with it.
 Let me tell you this—if someone tells you that they’ve lost a loved one, (COVID-19 or not) the first words out of your mouth should always be, “I am sorry for your loss.”
 Please, reserve your judgment and critique.
 I understand that you are likely speaking out of your own fear, but for those of us experiencing the loss, we are forever living the definition of no return to normal.

 I am longing for my Mom in the midst of vaccine wars, political divisiveness, threats of who deserves access to health care, racial inequity, masks vs. unmasked, infighting within the church, misinformation, name-calling, conspiracy theories, public shaming, and cancel culture…honestly, the list is endless.
 I am tired.
 We are all tired from all that has been endured and lost.
 SAUDADE.
 Still, we cannot see past ourselves, our desires, our sense of entitlement.
 No one is coming out of this unscathed.
 Mentally, physically, emotionally, financially, and personally, we have all been affected in one way or another.
 Healing begins when we acknowledge the losses, stop judging one another, recognize our grief, and collectively move forward together.

 “He comforts us in all our troubles so that we can comfort others.”
 2 Cor 1:4

-“A Life Interrupted” is an ongoing series of blog posts dealing with the loss of my mother.
+“A Life Interrupted” is an ongoing series of blog posts dealing with the loss of my mother to COVID-19.